 How to Make This Recipe

 - Mix dry ingredients.
-Whisk flour, baking powder, baking soda, garlic powder, and salt in a large bowl.
+Whisk flour, baking powder, baking soda, garlic powder, sugar, and salt in a large bowl.
 Stir in the cheese with a spoon.

 - Mix wet ingredients.
 Combine the melted butter and buttermilk until small lumps form.

 - Combine mixes.
 Add the buttermilk mixture to the flour mixture.

 - Stir.
 Stir the mixes together with a spoon until evenly mixed.

 - Make biscuits.
 Drop the biscuit dough by ¼-cupfuls onto a baking sheet lined with parchment paper.